rust-lang/book/src/ch03-03-variable-bindings-in-detail.md

 ```

 This tells us that if we pass the `--explain` flag to `rustc` with the provided
-error code, we can see an extended explanation, which will try to explain
+error code, we can see an extended explanation which will try to explain common
-common causes of and solutions to that kind of error.
-Not every error has a
+causes of and solutions to that kind of error.
+Not every error has a longer
-longer explanation, but many do.
-Here’s the explanation for the `E0381` error
+explanation, but many do.
+Here’s the explanation for the `E0381` error we
-we received previously:
+received previously:

 ```bash
 $ rustc --explain E0381